farazmd/kube-kind-cluster/README.md

 ## Overview

 - [master-only.yaml](master-only.yaml) will create a k8s cluster with only single master node.
+- [master-only-with-port-mapping.yaml](master-only-master-only-with-port-mapping.yaml) will create a k8s cluster with only single master node and port mappings on the host for access.
 - [multi-node.yaml](multi-node.yaml) will create a k8s cluster with 1 master and 2 worker nodes.

 ## Usage